mamund/2020-04-goto-chicago-api-design/README.md

 We'll be working on exercises and class assignments throughout the sessions.
 To make sure you're ready for the projects, read through the [Installing](2020-04-installing.md) document for details on how to get your workstation/laptop set up for the masterclass.

 ### Install the unified utility
 The second half of this course has an example that uses the `unified` ALPS translator utility.
-You can CLONE the [project](https://github.com/mamund/2020-04-unified-api-design) that from github and install it from the `/src/` folder using the `install -g .` command
+You can FORK/CLONE the [project](https://github.com/mamund/2020-04-unified-api-design) that from github and install it from the `/src/` folder using the `install -g .` command

 ### API Stories
 You'll find a list of sample stories in the [stories](stories/) folder.
 You'll also find a template [API Story Builder](stories/api-story-builder.md).